inet-framework/inet-showcases/docs/visualizer/networkpathactivity/index.md

 *.visualizer.*.networkRouteVisualizer.fadeOutTime = 1.4s
 ```

-In the following video we can examine that how network path activity visualization follows the routing changes in a complex network.
+In the following video we can examine that how network path activity visualization
+follows the routing changes in a complex network.

 <video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" width="900" height="610" src="ChangingPaths_v0614.m4v"></video>

-In the beginning of the video, ping traffic goes towards `router1`.
+At the beginning of the video, ping traffic is routed through `router1`.
-After five seconds small cogwheels appear above `router1`
+After five seconds, small cogwheels appear above `router1`, then cogwheels
-then cogwheels change to a red cross, indicating `router1`
+change to a red cross, indicating that `router1` has gone offline.
-went offline.

-Routers update their routing tables in no time by using RIP routing protocol.
+Routers immediately update their routing tables by using the RIP routing protocol.
-In the next few seconds, the traffic goes towards `router3`
-between the sources and the destinations.
-While ping traffic goes towards
+In the next few seconds, the traffic between the sources and the destinations
+travels via `router3`.

-`router3`, `router1` turns on again (the red cross
+After a while, `router1` turns on again (the red cross
+disappears), but this does not affect the ping traffic which still goes via `router3`.
-disappears).
-In the 15th second, you can see that `router3` goes offline.
+In the 15th second, we can see that `router3` goes offline.
-Routing tables are updated by using RIP and as a result of this, ping traffic
+Routing tables are updated by using RIP, and as a result of this, ping traffic
-goes through `router1` again.
+flows through `router1` again.
 At the end of the video, `router3`
 turns on, but it does not have an effect on the network traffic.